-Responding to RFPs (requests for proposal) can be a rewarding and lucrative choice for your business; but before you can respond to one, you need to know where to find them!
+Responding to RFPs (requests for proposal) can be a rewarding and lucrative choice for your business.
+However, before you can respond to one, you need to know where to find them!

 Firstly, public RFPs, those issued by government organizations, are required to conform to public procurement practices.
 This means that they must be publicly listed, in the interest of fairness and transparency.

-Therefore you can almost always find public RFPs listed on the issuing organization’s website, usually under the labels “publishing” or “procurement.”
+Therefore you can almost always find public RFPs listed on the issuing organization’s website.
+They are usually listed under the labels “publishing” or “procurement.”
 Oftentimes, RFPs are also published in newspapers or other local publications.

 At this point you might be thinking that perusing every city, county, state and federal government website or newspaper seems insane.
 It is, which is why online RFP databases have become popularized.

-Sites such as GovernmentContracts, BidSync, BidNet Direct and The RFP Database collect bid postings from an array sources, and list them for public searching.
-Of course, many such sites require a paid subscription, and no single website will contain a comprehensive list of every RFP out there.
+Sites such as GovernmentContracts, BidSync, BidNet Direct and The RFP Database collect bid postings from an array sources.
+And, they list them for public searching.
+Of course, many such sites require a paid subscription.
+It is also worth noting that no single website will contain a comprehensive list of every RFP out there.

-As far as private RFPs go – that is, RFPs issued by private companies and other non-government organizations – they are usually more difficult to find.
-Because they are not governed by public procurement requirements, companies are free to utilize whatever methods they prefer in order to post their RFPs and choose their respondents.
+Private RFPs, on the other hand, are issued by private companies and other non-government organizations.
+They are usually more difficult to find because they are not governed by public procurement requirements.
+Therefore, companies are free to utilize whatever methods they prefer in order to post their RFPs and choose their respondents.

 Many times, you may only find them listed on the company’s website or posted to its LinkedIn page.
-Occasionally, sites like The RFP Database will list private sector RFPs, but they can be few and far between.
+Occasionally, an RFP Finder like The RFP Database will list private sector RFPs, but they can be few and far between.
 Part of the reason associated with the difficulty in finding private RFPs is due to the fact that they don’t necessarily have to be posted at all.
-There are some companies who choose to contract with a select group of vendors and will actually hand pick who they’d like to potentially work with on the project.
+There are some companies who choose to contract with a select group of vendors.
+They will actually hand pick who they’d like to potentially work with on the project.
 This is usually the result of relationships that the bidders have garnered with the procuring company.